dromorobo/MSX-wifi/README.md

 or
 - any terminal program that recognizes the interface you use

+WHAT YOU NEED - Software for PC/Mac
+- NodeMCU flasher, or pyflasher to flash the firmware on the ESP
+- (optional) ESPlorer to upload Lua files to the ESP

+PREPARE - Serial Interface, choose whatever interface you have
-PREPARE - NMS1250 interface
+- NMS1250 interface
   - (optional) remove all modem components from NMS1250
+  - Prepare the ESP (see below)
   - connect ESP8266 with 5V adapter or level shifters to Z8530
+- BadCat Wifi interface
+  - open cartridge, and
+  - Prepare the ESP (see below)

 PREPARE - ESP
+- Connect the ESP to a PC/Mac using a USB-Serial interface
-- Build NodeMCU firmware (how this is done is not described here, but there is lots of info available; pleas take a look at NodeMCU docs ar <https://nodemcu.readthedocs.io/en/release/>.
+- Build NodeMCU firmware (how this is done is not described here, but there is lots of info available; please take a look at NodeMCU docs ar <https://nodemcu.readthedocs.io/en/release/>.
+- Connect the ESP to a PC/Mac, and
   - Flash ESP8266 with NodeMCU firmware
-- (optional) Copy lua files to ESP flash filesystem
+  - (optional) Copy Lua files to ESP flash filesystem, using ESPlorer; you may also copy the Lua files later on the MSX using the UPLOAD-app provided in this repository

 PREPARE - MSX
-- On MSX compile ESP.PAS to ESP.COM using Turbo Pascal 3.0 (messages off); you may want to change the bitrate first in the source code (it is "hardcoded" in the current version)
-- On MSX compile UPLOAD.PAS to UPLOAD.COM using Turbo Pascal 3.0 (messages off); you may want to change the bitrate first in the source code (it is "hardcoded" in the current version)
 - Download Erik Maas'Fossil driver for MSX
-- Install Fossil driver
+- Install Fossil driver, put FOSLIB.INC in a location where Turbo Pascal can find it
+- (optionally) Prepare MSX to do Lua uploads to the ESP (this is not necessary if you already uploaded the Lua files using a PC/Mac with ESPlorer)
+  - On MSX compile ESP.PAS and UPLOAD.PAS using Turbo Pascal 3.0 (messages off); you may want to change the bitrate first in the source code (it is "hardcoded" in the current version)
   - Use UPLOAD.COM to upload all Lua files to the ESP (if not done earlier in preparing the ESP)

 Start MSX and configure Wifi on ESP
 - Initially the ESP creates its own Wifi AP.
 You can connect to this AP using a browser.
 Changing the wifi setting can be done via a config.html to be found via \<http://192.168.4.1/config.html\>, the password is "12345678" (loose the quotes).